jahabeebs/code-the-hidden-language-book-notes/notes.md

     Diode matrix is a collection of diodes arranged in a grid Considered to be a type of memory
         Cannot be changed without rewiring diodes so it's considered read-only memory or ROM

+Chapter 19: An Assemblage of Memory
+    Even telegraph relays can store information
+        When assembled into flip-flops and logic gates it can store 1 bit Latch is a type of flip-flop because it latches onto data But we can call it memory
+    Creating 1 byte of memory
+        Wire together 8 bits of memory
+        Connect the eight write signals
+        Can be drawn as a single box
+    3-to-8 decoder
+        Rather than manipulate eight separate write signals can have one Can use decoder to govern which flip-flop it controls 8-to-1-selector
+        Effectively selects one of the eight data out signals from the flip-flops Writing to memory
+        Set three Address (Select) signals to 010 -> set Data In to 0 or 1 -> set Write to 1 and then 0
+        Value of Data is said to be stored in memory at address 010 Reading from memory
+        Set three Address signals to 010 again and see that Data Out is whatever you set Data In to Read/write memory
+        Configuration of flip-flops, decoder, and selector
+        More commonly known as random access memory, or RAM Particular configuration of RAM often called RAM array RAM array that store 256 bytes is like post office with 256 post office boxes Each box has a different 1-byte value
+    One bit of memory knows as memory cell
+    Tri-state buffer
+        Can have one of three outputs: ground (logical 0), voltage (logical 1), or nothing Allows us to break rule prohibiting connecting outputs of logic gates Outputs of multiple tri-state buffers can connect without creating short circuit Kilobtye (KB) is 1024 bytes (2^10)
+        Problem is that metric system is based on powers of 10 and binary powers of 2 1024 KB = 1 MB
+        1024 MB = 1 GB
+        1024 GB = 1 TB
+    Flip-flops memory was static RAM but by 1980 dynamic RAM/DRAM was taking over DRAM requires only one transistor and one capacitor for each memory cell Capacitor contains two separated electrical conductors
+            Capacitor can store electric charge but not indefinitely DRAM works by having capacitor charges refreshed thousands of times per second Both static and dynamic RAM are volatile memory
 </pre>